Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: New elements in this calculation

 In practice, implementation of the above description amounts to replacing all occurrences of $m_e^2$ in the 9D weak collision integral ${\cal I}[\varrho]$ with its thermal counterpart $m_e^2+\delta m_e^2(p,T)$, where we take $\delta m_e^2(p,T)$ to be the ${\cal O} (e^2)$, one-loop electron self-energy given in, e.g., equation~(4.38) of~\cite{Bennett:2019ewm}.
 This is an especially trivial task if we ignore the momentum-dependent piece in the said equation --- which has been shown to contribute less than 10\% to the total $\delta m_e^2(p,T)$~\cite{Mangano:2001iu} --- so that the reduction of ${\cal I}[\varrho]$ to 2D proceeds identically as in the case with bare propagators.
 The same procedure can also be applied to equations~\eqref{eq:eell} and~\eqref{eq:pell} to approximately correct the matter potentials from the charged-lepton background.

-Such a simple implementation has previously been adopted for ${\cal I}[\varrho]$ in the precision calculations of~\cite{deSalas,Gariazzo:2019gyi}, as well as in the estimates of~\cite{Bennett:2019ewm} which found this correction to contribute $\delta \Neff \sim - 5 \times 10^{-5}$.
+Such a simple implementation has previously been adopted for ${\cal I}[\varrho]$ in the precision calculations of~\cite{deSalas:2016ztq,Gariazzo:2019gyi}, as well as in the estimates of~\cite{Bennett:2019ewm} which found this correction to contribute $\delta \Neff \sim - 5 \times 10^{-5}$.
 For simplicity and in view of the size of the correction, we shall adopt the same approach in this work and include in addition a similarly-corrected matter potential.
 We stress however that the procedure is, strictly speaking, inconsistent, and leave a careful treatment of thermal-mass correction to the weak rates for future work.

-Contributions of the types (b) and (c) unfortunately cannot be dealt with in a similar fashion.
-An explicit evaluation of each individual diagram is required to assess their significance --- a tedious task that we also leave for a future publication.
+Contributions of the types (b), (c) and (d) unfortunately cannot be dealt with in a similar fashion.
+An explicit evaluation of each individual diagram is required to assess their significance --- a tedious task (see, e.g.,~\cite{Tomalak:2019ibg,Hill:2019xqk} for the zero-temperature case) that we also leave for a future publication.